Loading Solar Battery Perth...

 Yes.
 The federal battery rebate (delivered as STCs on your battery's usable capacity) and the WA Residential Battery Scheme stack — you claim both on the same battery.
 Federal solar STCs on your panels stack on top again.
 All three are normally applied as an up-front discount by your installer.

-Western Australian households on the Synergy network (the SWIS — Perth, the South West and the Wheatbelt) with a new eligible battery installed by an accredited installer.
-The battery must be on the approved product list and meet the scheme's connection requirements.
+Western Australian households on the Synergy network (the SWIS — Perth, the South West and the Wheatbelt), with a new eligible battery of at least 5kWh usable capacity installed on or after 1 July 2025 by an approved vendor.
+The battery must be on the Clean Energy Council approved list, and the household must join a Virtual Power Plant — VPP participation is mandatory, and declining it means no rebate.
+One rebate per property, and your approved vendor lodges the application for you.

-The federal battery rebate steps down each year as the STC value declines, and from 1 May 2026 a capacity taper reduces the STCs claimable on larger batteries (full rate up to 14kWh, reduced above that).
-Installing sooner generally means a larger rebate.
+The federal battery rebate steps down every six months as the STC factor declines, and since 1 May 2026 a capacity taper also reduces the STCs claimable on larger batteries (full rate on the first 14kWh, reduced marginal rates above that).
+The factor that applies is the one in force on your installation date, not the date you sign — a quote can't lock in an earlier rate.

 The WA rebate is maximised at 10kWh of usable capacity (the $1,300 cap), and the federal taper favours batteries up to 14kWh.
 Beyond that the extra rebate per kWh falls, so size the battery to your evening usage rather than to the rebate — our matcher does this for you.

-A battery is far more valuable paired with solar (it stores your daytime generation for evening use), and most installs are solar + battery.
-The WA Residential Battery Scheme and the federal battery rebate apply to the battery itself; the federal solar STCs apply to the panels.
+For the federal battery rebate, yes — it applies to eligible batteries connected to new or existing rooftop solar, so a battery with no solar behind it doesn't qualify.
+A battery is far more valuable paired with solar anyway (it stores your daytime generation for evening use), and most installs are solar + battery.
+The WA Residential Battery Scheme and the federal battery rebate are both claimed on the battery; the federal solar STCs are claimed on the panels.